 Or is there?

 No matter how much you love videography, it’s a complicated skill to master.
-Not only is it a marriage of the technical and the artistic (stunning shots butting heads with frame rates and malfunctioning hardware interrupting breathtaking moments) but the number of steps between pre-production and getting it onto a screen are enough to put anyone off.
+Not only is it a marriage of the technical and the artistic (stunning shots butting heads with frame rates, malfunctioning hardware interrupting breathtaking moments) but the number of steps between pre-production and getting it onto a screen are enough to put anyone off.

 That’s why we’ve compiled the following tips: to make amateur videography easier.
 Use these tricks of the trade to start your video production off on the right foot.